goschtl/zope/zope2book/trunk/source/VirtualHosting.rst

   RewriteRule ^/(.*) http://127.0.0.1:8080/VirtualHostBase/http/www.example.com:80/vhm_test/VirtualHostRoot/$1 [L,P]
   </VirtualHost>

-If you want to proxy SSL to Zope, you need a similar diretive for port 443::
+If you want to proxy SSL to Zope, you need a similar directive for port 443::

    NameVirtualHost *:443